-- Fennel is used as a digestive traditionally by Indians.
-After each meal, there is a tradition of chewing some seeds of fennel.
+- Indians use fennel as a digestive aid.
+After each meal, there is a tradition of chewing some fennel seeds.
 Fennel soothes the stomach, facilitates digestion, reduces flatulence, and relieves the stomach of excess acidity.

 Ginger (Zingiber officinale)

-- The extract of ginger is effective in treating the acid dyspepsia that is associated with gastritis.
+- Ginger extract is effective in treating acid dyspepsia that is associated with gastritis.
 It is especially useful for people who consume more non-vegetarian food.

 Indian Gooseberry (Emblica Officinalis)

-- The Indian gooseberry, or amla, is very beneficial in the treatment of several stomach ailments, gastritis included.
-The other digestive ailments it is used for dyspepsia, burning sensation, anorexia, vomiting, and hemorrhage.
+- The Indian gooseberry, or amla, is beneficial in treating several stomach ailments, including gastritis.
+For other digestive ailments, it is used for dyspepsia, burning sensations, anorexia, vomiting, and hemorrhage.